Using the Compliance Management Module

 For more information about the Scope Administrator and Contributor user roles, see the details below:

 - Scope Administrators: You can give Scope Administrators access to specific scopes.
 For more information, see the Creating User Accounts of our How to Create and Manage KCM GRC User Accounts article.
 Then, the Scope Administrator can manage the scopes that they have access to.
-For example, a Scope Administrator could complete a scope self-assessment for a scope, create controls to satisfy a scope's requirements, and create task schedules for the controls under the scope.
+For example, a Scope Administrator could complete a scope self-assessment for a scope, create controls to satisfy a scope's requirements, and create tasks for the controls under the scope.
 Scope Administrators can also monitor adherence to compliance controls.

 - Contributors: We suggest assigning the Contributor user role to employees that will be responsible for submitting task evidence for one or more controls.
 Additionally, users who have the Contributor role can be assigned to a task as the Approving Manager or the Second-level Approving Manager.